T

 PaceStandard

-This 5-day itinerary for Charleston, South Carolina, is designed for couples seeking a balanced blend of history, architecture, and exceptional food.
-You'll explore iconic landmarks like Rainbow Row and historic plantations, delve into the city's artistic side, and savor Lowcountry cuisine at acclaimed restaurants.
-The pace allows for leisurely exploration with efficient routing between key attractions, ensuring a memorable and enriching experience.
+This 5-day itinerary for couples explores Charleston, South Carolina, blending its rich history, stunning architecture, and renowned culinary scene.
+You'll visit iconic landmarks like Rainbow Row and Magnolia Plantation, delve into maritime history at Patriots Point, and savor Lowcountry flavors at acclaimed restaurants.
+The pace is balanced, allowing for exploration of charming neighborhoods and relaxation on Sullivan's Island.

 Day 1 · Charleston